Puma SWOT Analysis

 2. Imitation of athletic shoes, apparel, and accessories

-High competition is among the main threats in this SWOT analysis of Puma.
-For example, the company is under competitive pressure from large and popular firms like Nike, Adidas, ASICS, and Under Armour.
+Competition is among the main threats in this SWOT analysis of Puma.
+For example, the company is under competitive pressure from large and popular firms, like Nike, Adidas, ASICS, and Under Armour.
 These competitors can reduce Puma’s revenues through aggressive marketing strategies and product development.
 On the other hand, imitation of sporting goods is another threat relevant to this company analysis case, pertaining to counterfeiting and its damaging effects on business.
 This SWOT analysis shows that Puma faces threats that can reduce business performance, especially when considering strong competition.
-The company’s strategic management must include accurate information about the sporting goods industry environment.
-A Porter’s Five Forces analysis of Puma can provide more information about the degree of this competition, as well as the main variables involved in the industry’s competitive landscape.
+The company’s strategic management must include measures that accurately match the sporting goods industry environment.
+A Five Forces analysis of Puma can provide more information about the degree of competition and other variables involved in the industry’s competitive landscape.

 Puma is in a strong strategic position, as shown in this SWOT analysis.
-Despite its weaknesses, the company has the strengths to support overall competitive advantage, especially against large players like Nike and Adidas.
+Despite its weaknesses, the company has the strengths to support overall competitive advantages, especially against large players, like Nike and Adidas.
 Also, the opportunities and threats relevant to Puma are indicative of a business environment where the enterprise can continue growing.
 However, innovative strategic solutions are critical in ensuring the sporting goods company’s success.
-In all these external and internal strategic factors, Puma’s corporate culture bolsters organizational capabilities through appropriate human resource management strategies for developing employees’ knowledge, skills, and abilities.
-This SWOT analysis emphasizes the need to develop protective measures against competitors, as well as strategies that could create new opportunities in the sporting goods industry and beyond.
-A possible way of addressing the threat of imitation is to ensure that Puma’s market mix or 4P includes strategies and tactics that highlight the originality of the company’s products.
+In all these external and internal strategic factors, Puma’s company culture (organizational culture) bolsters organizational capabilities through appropriate human resource management strategies for developing employees’ knowledge, skills, and abilities.
+This SWOT analysis emphasizes the need to develop protective measures against competitors, as well as strategies for creating new opportunities in the sporting goods industry and beyond.
+A way of addressing the threat of imitation is to ensure that Puma’s marketing mix or 4P includes strategies and tactics that highlight the originality of the company’s products.
 This recommendation relates to building the sporting goods corporation’s brand and popularity among target customers.
-For strategic management throughout the organization, aside from the results of this SWOT analysis, additional information about the external strategic factors can be obtained through other business analysis tools, such as a PESTEL/PESTLE analysis of Puma.
+For strategic management throughout the organization, aside from the results of this SWOT analysis, additional information about the external strategic factors can be obtained through other business analysis tools, such as a PESTLE/PESTEL analysis of Puma.

 References